joseluissanchezgracia/socialapp/README.md

 # socialapp
-App to detect login status in different social webs
+App to detect login status in different social webs and deploy CI/CD in K8s